7 Proven Benefits Of Ashwagandha For Stress Relief

 Cortisol is a hormone responsible for regulating blood pressure, but in excess, it leads to high blood pressure or hypertension.12 A study on patients suffering from hypertension showed that ashwagandha root powder mixed with milk could bring down the systolic and diastolic readings.13

 Research also suggests that because of its heart-protecting functions, ashwagandha can help prevent cardiovascular diseases.14

 Ashwagandha Dosage For Stress Relief

-Given that Ashwagandha has powerful anti-inflammatory, anti-cancer, and anti-oxidative properties, it is one of the best herbs for people looking at alternative therapies.
-It is also preferable over drugs like benzodiazepines and other prescription stress medications, which have adverse side effects.
+Given that ashwagandha has powerful anti-inflammatory, anti-cancer, and anti-oxidative properties, it is one of the best herbs for people looking at alternative therapies.
+It is also preferable over drugs like benzodiazepines and other prescription stress medications, which have adverse side effects, including depletion of nutrients.

 Take a daily dose of 1–2 teaspoons (3–6 g) of dried ashwagandha root powder.15.
 Don’t take larger doses.
 It can affect your digestion.
 It’s best to avoid ashwagandha if you’re pregnant as large dose say induce abortion.

 Of course, ashwagandha will help, but here’s what you can do too.
 Set a routine, follow a healthy diet, and exercise well – running is a great remedy for stress.
 Do not rely on alcohol, smoking, and caffeine as ways of coping with stress.
 Rather, build emotional strength and adopt a positive outlook.

 References [ + ]

 |1.||↑||Randall, Michael.
 “The physiology of stress: Cortisol and the hypothalamic-pituitary-adrenal axis.”
 Dartmouth Undergraduate Journal of Science 13, no. 1 (2010):22-24.|